Kmac907/System-Monitor-Utility/README.md

 **Example Usage:**

 1. Basic Monitoring:

+To run the script enter this into the CLI:

     python script_name.py

-2. Monitoring CPU Cores and Network:
+3. Monitoring CPU Cores and Network:

+Example of using the arguments:

     python script_name.py --interval 2 --duration 10 --cpu --network

-3. Adding as a Command-Line Option:
+4. Adding as a Command-Line Option:

 To make the script globally accessible, copy it to a directory in the system's PATH.
 For example:

     sudo cp script_name.py /usr/local/bin/system_monitor

-4. Afterwards, users can run the script as a command:
+Afterwards, users can run the script as a command:

     system_monitor --interval 2 --duration 10 --cpu --network